Kylsha/easyPlugin/README.md

 ```
     # custom actions, feel free to edit them
     def simple_action(self):
-        # run a simple action like in python console of QGIS
+        # run a simple action like in Python console of QGIS
         all_layers_count = [[l.name(), l.featureCount()] for l in QgsProject.instance().mapLayers().values() if l.type() == QgsVectorLayer.VectorLayer]
         for layer_name, layer_count in all_layers_count:
             print('{} \t {}'.format(layer_name, layer_count))